Giraut/freecad_streamdeck_addon/README.md

 - **StartStopCommands ▶ ExecuteShellCommandWhenStopping**

   Shell script to run when stopping.
 Useful to restart another Stream Deck application such as streamdeck-ui after the Stream Deck device has been releases by this addon.
-E.g. `streamdeck &`.
+E.g. `streamdeck --no-ui &`.
 Leave blank to disable.

 - **ToolbarLists ▶ ToolbarsExcluded_CommaSeparated**